marts/hdf5view/README.md

 # HDF5View

 Simple Qt/Python based viewer for HDF5 files.
-Currently, it just displays a file tree, data tables and attributes.
+Displays a file tree, data tables and attributes and can render greyscale images of any nodes which have two or more dimensions.
 Everything is loaded dynamically, so hopefully it should be able to handle HDF5 files of any size and structure.

-I hope to add pyqtgraph plotting and some image rendering soon.

 ## Installing